freeletics/khonshu/docs/codegen/get-started.md

     }
     ```

-    The generated `MadExampleRendererFragment` will use the generated component, the
+    The generated `KhonshuExampleRendererFragment` will use the generated component, the
     annotated composable as well as the `stateMachine`.
 It will use the `ViewRenderer.Factory`
     to create an istance of the `Renderer` and use it as its view.
 It will then
     automatically hook up the state machine with the renderer so that the state from the state machine